elm-fluent/elm-fluent/README.rst

 * Rough around the edges, but being used in production.
 Please see the list of `open issues
   <https://github.com/elm-fluent/elm-fluent/issues>`_.
 * A pretty complete test suite, and sufficient docs.
+* Good attention to usability in terms of nice error messages.
 * Compatibility: Elm 0.18 only.

   Elm 0.19 is problematic - we require a wrapper for `Intl